 02 | What to Do Immediately If Your Car is Damaged

 03 | What to Do If The Moving Company Refuses to Fix the Damage

 04 | How to Make Claims Against a Moving Company for Damages

 How to Inspect Your Car

 The first thing you must do is inspect your vehicle for damage once it is delivered.
-This is something that must be done before you you sign for delivery of the vehicle.
-Failure to do so may result in the inability to take action in case you do find damage with your car later.
+This is something that must be done before you you sign for the delivery of the vehicle.
+Failure to do so may result in the inability to take action if you do find damage to your car later.

 If you determine that your car was damaged during shipping, it is important to report all damage to the shipping company.
 Vehicle shipping companies want proof of damage, as well as other documents.
 To get proof, take pictures of all the damage that was done to the vehicle during transport.
 The company is also going to ask for a Bill of Landing.

 If the transportation company is satisfied with the information you provide to it, it will ask for a repair quote from different body shops.
 Typically, one quote is not enough.
 Most companies want at least two or three.
 If it is a professional vehicle moving company, it will want to solve this problem with you as quickly as possible.

 What to Do If The Moving Shipping Company Refuses to Fix the Damage